Baavanes/caravel_user_neuromorphic_comp/README.md

 ## Replicating Locally

+**Unfortunately, at the time of writing this (11/29/2025), due to a change in the Neuromorphic IP this design requires additional steps than listed below AND no longer passes fully through ChipFoundry precheck.
+See [MACRO_CHANGE_NOTES.md](./docs/MACRO_CHANGE_NOTES.md).**

 ### Follow these steps to set up your environment and harden the design:

 1. **Clone the Repository:**